 is an ontology and rule editor that uses ACE

 in order to create, view and edit OWL 2 ontologies and SWRL rulesets.

-OWL 2 ontologies (expressed in XML Serialization) into ACE.
+converts OWL ontologies (expressed in XML Serialization) into ACE.

 The ACE Editor demonstrates how editing